ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/basic-ga4-tag-manager-setup.md

 ![Google Analytics 4 Tag Configuration]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step05-GA4Configuration.png' | relative_url }})

-You can enter it here like it is, but it's much more preferable to have it in a variable instead.
+You can enter it here like it is, but it's much preferable to have it in a variable instead.

-Click on the **toy brick shaped icon with the plus sign** and another panel should open up, allowing you to choose a variable.
+Click on the **toy brick-shaped icon with the plus sign** and another panel should open up, allowing you to choose a variable.

 ![Measurement ID Variable Creation, Step 1]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step06-GA4_MeasurementIDVariableCreation-01.png' | relative_url }})